Raohe Night Market: What to Eat at Taipei’s Best Night Market

 A-Kuo Lu Wei

-One of the night market’s 6 Michelin-rated food stalls is also just outside the market entrance.
-A-Kuo Lu Wei (阿國滷味) is a few steps south of the eastern entrance gate.
-In fact, this was the only street food stall at Raohe Night Market to make the cut in Michelin’s 2023 Taipei Bib Gourmand list.
+A-Kuo Lu Wei (阿國滷味 or “A-Kuo’s Braised Foods”) is a few steps south of the eastern entrance gate.
+In fact, this was the only street food stall at Raohe Night Market to make the cut in one edition of the Michelin guide.

-Take your pick from the items displayed using one of the metal bowls and tongs provided, hand it over, and they’ll dress it up for you to take away.
-You could get a full meal here without even stepping into the night market.
-But then you’d be missing out on all the fun!
+You can take your pick from the items displayed using one of the metal bowls and tongs provided, hand it over, and they’ll dress it up for you to take away.

 Looking up at the colorful, lit up gate to Raohe Night Market